ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

   - social groups with common presence of adults
   - diurnal

-Evolution (genomic sequencing; humans have highest non-coding DNA)
+Evolution resulting from aboreal living (genomic sequencing; humans have highest non-coding DNA)
-  - stereoscopic, vision and prenhensile resulting from aboreal living
+  - stereoscopic vision (closer eyes less range of vision, but better depth and colour perception), skull protection of eye
+  - prenhensile, nails over claws
   - brachiation (arm swinging from branch to branch)

+where is petrosal bulla (unique to primates, inner ear for balance)?

+Suborders of Strepsirhini (lemurs and lorises are clingers and leapers) and Haplorhini (monkeys, apes, humans are quadrapedal)

 We see in most nondivergent primates lemurs more cusped molars (insectivourous), eyes further apart, some claws, rhinarium, nocturnal etc.